pheature-flags/pheature-flags/docs/getting-started/laminas-and-mezzio-package.md

 <span id="inmemory_driver_usage"></span>

-In this example, we are using a Mezzio Controller, assuming that we already have a Security layer to our controller (*).
+In this example, we are using a PSR-15 Request Handler, assuming that we already have a Security layer to our controller (*).
 We will use the InMemory driver with the previous configuration to show different view sections depending on the features enabled for the given identity of the user and the payload.